lucasfox0/stock_screener/notes.md

+## 2025-04-12

+Currently trying to scrape with a while loop to run through all failed tickers over and over again.
+Might just want to try buying proxies.
+I implemented the failed ticker while loop myself but it defenitly needs to be refactored, preferably into one loop.

+It's hard to write a TODO because I just need to get this EPS data scraped and other things keep coming up while doing that.

+So today I want to refactor my loop and add meta data to my JSON to potentially help in the future.

+---

+## 2025-04-11

+Still trying to prevent being flagged.
+Going to add a longer timer and if that doesn't work I'll do something else.

+Starting to get a little too vibe codey... git restored to yesterday and going to start over tomorrow.

+The issue I'm running into is that I am being captchaed about half way through even with an aritrary delay and different browsers.
+I plan to fix this by just getting through as much as I can, then looping through the "failed tickers" over and over until I do not get captchaed.

+TODO:
+- Review code
+- Add different browsers
+- Longer delay
+- Make a list of failed that either are saved to JSON or get looped immediately after

+The code is making sense now.
+We just need to try browssers and longer delay.
+Then try stuff with failed list.
+I DONT NEED LLM FOR THIS.

+---

+## 2025-04-10

+All I did was remove redundant comments and started looping through tickers.

+Got flagged so we need to add proxies and randomness.

+---

 ## 2025-04-08

 Finished error handling and modularizing.
 Also added a function to get a url from any ticker so it isn't hardcoded.
 I added comments to every line in my code to ensure I understand it.
 Eventually I'd like to try and build it again from scratch.